learn-co-curriculum/hs-git-code-along-lab/README.md

 ## Git Workshop

-The goals of this workshop is to get you comfortable with git.
+The goal of this workshop is to get you comfortable with git.

 ### So let's actually start a project.

-* Create a directory for the project on your computer that will hold your code and `cd` into it with the following commands in the terminal:
+* Create a new directory for this project in your `Development` directory and `cd` into it with the following commands in the terminal:

-`mkdir my_code`
+`mkdir git_practice`
-`cd my_code`
+`cd git_practice`

+* Now that we've created a new project, we need to initialize a new git repository to track our changes.
+To do this type:

+`git init`

-* Create a `README.md` file to tell anyone who is looking at your project exactly what it is that they're looking at.
+* Now let's add a `README.md` file to tell anyone who is looking at the project exactly what it is that they're looking at:

 `touch README.md`
-`subl README.md`

-* Now that we've created a new project, we need to initialize a new git repository to track our changes with:

-`git init`

-* Now let's type something into our README.
-Maybe something like, "Here is my personal repository of ruby code."
+* Open up your README in Sublime Text and add this description: "This is my first time using git!".

 * Now let's see if git noticed that we made changes to our `README.md` with: